---

 ## The LLM revolution

 **Large Language Models** (**LLMs**) like ChatGPT, Claude, and Gemini go further than AutoML.
-You saw LLM featurization in Lecture 6 — using an LLM to extract structured features from unstructured text.
-Today we see how LLMs go beyond featurization to full analysis: you can say "analyze this dataset" in plain English and get working code, visualizations, and interpretations back.
+LLMs can extract structured features from unstructured text (turning a free-form listing description into "has_wifi", "near_transit", "is_luxury"), and they can go further — you can say "analyze this dataset" in plain English and get working code, visualizations, and interpretations back.

 Let's see what happens when we ask an LLM to analyze data.
 Below is the kind of code an LLM might produce — and it *looks* reasonable.